AdobeDocs/marketo-measure.en/help/miscellaneous/other-related-resources/difference-between-a-google-analytics-conversion-and-a-buyer-touchpoint.md

 **What are Google Analytics' Conversions?**

-[!UICONTROL Google Analytics] conversions are completely determined by how a marketer or a web developer codes 'goal' completions on a particular website.
-Goals, according to Google could be thought of as "making a purchase (for an ecommerce site), completing a game level (for a mobile gaming app), or submitting a contact information form (for a marketing or lead generation site)."
+[!UICONTROL Google Analytics] conversions are determined by how a marketer or a web developer codes 'goal' completions on a particular website.
+Goals, according to Google, could be thought of as "making a purchase (for an ecommerce site), completing a game level (for a mobile gaming app), or submitting a contact information form (for a marketing or lead generation site)."
 Most of the time, marketers see goals/conversions as someone filling out an informational form.

-However, goals can't be coded to manage very specific behavior.
+However, goals can't be coded to manage specific behavior.
 Rather, there are Goal Types that a web developer can configure.
 Below are some of those examples:

 <table>
  <colgroup>